Treatment for Teeth Grinding Plano, TX

 • Damaged tissue on the inside of your cheek.

-As with any dental condition, seeing your dentist as soon as you experience the signs and symptoms helps give you the best chance of both effectively treating the problem and avoiding further damage.
+As with any dental condition, it is important to see your dentist as soon as you experience the signs and symptoms.
+This will give you the best chance of effectively treating the problem and avoiding further damage.
 If you do not address teeth grinding issues in time, it may lead to additional dental problems.
 Problems such as uneven wear of tooth surfaces, gum disease, and eventual tooth loss.

 Using biofeedback, we advise our patients to become conscious and more aware of their teeth during the day.
 Our goal is to help you stop the daytime habits that can lead to serious damage to your teeth and gums.
 Sleep disorders like snoring and sleep apnea can cause destructive grinding and GERD (gastroesophageal reflux disease).